marcellomaugeri/PolyMirror.AI/README.md

 # PolyMirror.AI: Pay for AI with Polygon

-Submission for the `Polygon Track` at the `Vibe Coding Hackathon` 2025 organised by the `Encode Club`.
+Honourable mention at the `Polygon Track` at the `Vibe Coding Hackathon` 2025 organised by the `Encode Club`.

 <p align="center">
   <img src="logo_horizontal.png" alt="PolyMirror.AI Logo" width="600"/>